Content Marketing for Accounting Firms: What You Should Know

 All goals must be connected to marketing accounting firms' big-picture business objectives.
 Don’t be scared to reach, but keep the goal achievable.
 Once you’ve set the goals, you can break the work into objectives and action steps.

-3. Plan Your Strategy With a Content Calendar
+4. Plan Your Strategy With a Content Calendar

 When it comes to content marketing for accounting firms, no decision can be left to the last minute.
 Otherwise, you risk overlooking a crucial step that will cause last-minute stress and scrambling.
-A good editorial content calendar will prevent this.
+A strong editorial content calendar will prevent this.

 Decide how often you want to connect with your audience, and then set publication dates on a spreadsheet.
 With each date, list: